Pre-Purchase Apartment Survey

 Q: Can you share a copy of my report for me with anyone?

 A: Good communication and sharing of information between Solicitors and Estate Agents can significantly help prevent unnecessary holdups in the purchase or sale of a property.
 Some clients find it very helpful and like their report to be shared with their solicitor and/or the estate agent.
 If instructed, we will share an abbreviated version of your report with the advisors that you specify in the quote form.
+(For your convenience your solicitor can also be provided with the full report if this is requested from us.)
 The shortened report contains information that pertains to:

 1) The Overall Property Rating gives a general rating for the condition of the property.